Amity Circle Tree Ranch Philosophy

 WHAT ALUMNI SAY

-The six Google users who submitted reviews at the time of this writing provided an average rating of 4.5 out of five stars.
+The six Google users who submitted reviews at the time of this writing provided a slightly higher average rating of 4.5 out of five stars.
 Reviewers who provided commentary highlighted the “dedicated” staff and the depth of the center’s multi-phase programming.
 “Because this place is not a quick-fix 12 step solution, more time has to be spent working on one's self to achieve lasting healing and sobriety.”
 Jay wrote.

 WHAT FRIENDS & FAMILY SAY